-> The ability to create new projects have users with the role of administrator and users with sufficient permissions in Time tracking.
+> Access to create new projects comes with the role of administrator and users with sufficient permissions in Time tracking and project management.

 > Users with limited contact access can only view and create projects for contacts they have access to.

 From the main menu, click Projects and then Add.
 There, you are required to name the project, connect it to a client, and designate its billing method and rate.

 Create your project record by filling the details below:

 Name (mandatory): An indicative title for the project, e.g, "Website makeover"

 Description (optional): A brief analysis of the individual project components.

 Client (mandatory): You can select from the list-it is the contact for whom the project is being worked on.

 Client portal setting: Select "show all time entries", or "show billable time entries" to allow your client view hours tracked for the project through their client portal.
 This will give you the additional option to share related attachments.

 You can choose between the following options (image below):